Therapist Headshots in Boston and on the South Shore — Photography Shark

 How far is the studio from South Shore therapist offices?

-The studio at 83 E Water St in Rockland is centrally located on the South Shore — about 10 minutes from Norwell, 15 minutes from Hingham and Scituate, 20 minutes from Quincy and Weymouth, 30 minutes from downtown Boston.
+The studio at 83 E Water Street in Rockland is centrally located on the South Shore — about 10 minutes from Norwell, 15 minutes from Hingham and Scituate, 20 minutes from Quincy and Weymouth, 30 minutes from downtown Boston.
 Free on-site parking.

 Do you shoot headshots for group therapy practices?